A candidate coherent radio flash following a neutron star merger: Radio transients search

 Radio sources can appear to move slightly in images due to measurement errors near to the rms noise, ionospheric effects and small calibration errors.
 To account for this in our search for counterparts to GRB 201006A, we need to determine the maximum radius out to which we would consider two sources to be potentially associated.
-To do this, we use the point spread function (psf) of the dirty beam, as calculated by WSClean, for one of the snapshot images.
+To do this, we use the point spread function (psf) of the dirty beam, as calculated by {\sc WSClean}, for one of the snapshot images.
 The psf for one snapshot image is shown in Figure \ref{fig:psf}.
 We define the maximum search radius as being just within the first bright sidelobe of the dirty beam, corresponding to a radius of 40 arcsec.
+We do this, as the dirty beam shape is not deconvolved in the subtraction images, so we might expect it to affect the image within 40 arcsec of the true source location.